-Great creatures weigh from 1 to 8 tons and are immune to Internal Damage from weapons of size Small and smaller.
-Humanoids of this size stand from 16 feet to 32 feet tall.
-Four legged great-sized creatures will stand anywhere from 8 to 16 feet tall.
+Humanoids of Great size stand from 16 feet to 32 feet tall.
+Four legged Great-sized creatures will stand anywhere from 8 to 16 feet tall.
+These creatures are immune to Internal Damage from weapons of size Small and smaller.
 Elephants and hippos are of great size.
-Similarly, many of the larger giant types are considered great creatures, as are most of the arboreal faeries, such as the Elder Tree, Rowan Tree, and Willow Tree.
+Similarly, many of the larger giant types are considered great creatures, as are most of the arboreal faeries, such as the Tree Folk, and Willow Tree.